 All of this is to say that Asian Americans can't afford to be "quiet" or apolitical anymore.
 We can't distance ourselves from politics or issues of race in the United States — we were never truly untouched by them at all.
 Asian Americans have shown a low voter turnout in the past, but that can't be the case now.
 For Asian Americans who have gotten comfortable with being the "model minority," the sudden shift to this new wave of anti-Asian racism needs to be a wake-up call.

 We have to ask: is this racism really anything new, or did it exist already?

 Did the virus create these anti-Asian sentiments, or did it only draw them out?

-The reality we need to confront is that even as the "model minority," Asian Americans are far from being equal, and the way we are seen and treated can change at any time for any reason.
-Now is a time where we need to reject the model minority myth and realize that our lives are inseparable from politics and racial inequality.
+The reality we need to confront is that even as the "model minority," Asian Americans are far from being treated as equals, and the way we are seen and treated can change at any time for any reason.
+Now is a time where we need to reject the model minority myth and realize that our lives are inseparable from politics and racial injustice and inequality.

 We can't allow ourselves to revert back to the model minority.

 We need to make sure our goal is not just to fight this singular issue of anti-Asian racism but also to continue speaking out against racism and discrimination long after this COVID-19 situation has passed (if it even passes anytime soon).

 Most importantly, we have to continue to speak out not just on behalf of our own community but in solidarity with other minorities as well.
 Complacency is no longer an option.